piborg/monster-self-drive/README.md

 The image shown has a few parts of interest:
 * The bright areas are those which match the set colour
-* The dark areas are those which do no match the set colour
+* The dark areas are those which do not match the set colour
 * The two cyan circles are the points we have placed the center of our lane at
 * The yellow line is what we are trying to follow

-If everything is setup correctly for the track then you should see the right area highlighted.
+If everything is setup correctly for the track then you should see the correct area highlighted.
 Otherwise we need to set the image up for the track.

 ### Setting the track colour
 First end the script using `CTRL`+`C` if it is still running.
 All of the settings are in `Settings.py` so open it up in your favourite text editor.